 In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements ("SFAS 157").
 SFAS 157 defines fair value, establishes a framework for measuring fair value in accordance with accounting principles generally accepted in the United States, and expands disclosures about fair value measurements.
-SFAS No. 157 was effective for financial statements issued for fiscal years beginning after November 15, 2007, with earlier application encouraged.
+SFAS 157 was effective for financial statements issued for fiscal years beginning after November 15, 2007, with earlier application encouraged.
 Any amounts recognized upon adoption as a cumulative effect adjustment will be recorded to the opening balance of retained earnings in the year of adoption.
 In February 2008, the FASB issued Staff Position 157-2, "Effective Date of FASB Statement No. 157", which delays the effective date of SFAS 157 for all nonfinancial assets and nonfinancial liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually), until fiscal years beginning after November 15, 2008, and interim periods within those fiscal years.
-The Company adopted SFAS No. 157 on October 1, 2008 with no effect on its financial position, results of operations and cash flows.
+The Company adopted SFAS 157 on October 1, 2008 with no effect on its financial position, results of operations and cash flows.

-In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities (SFAS No. 159).
-SFAS No. 159 permits entities to choose to measure, on an item-by-item basis, specified financial instruments and certain other items at fair value.
+In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities ("SFAS 159").
+SFAS 159 permits entities to choose to measure, on an item-by-item basis, specified financial instruments and certain other items at fair value.
 Unrealized gains and losses on items for which the fair value option has been elected are required to be reported in earnings at each reporting date.
-SFAS No. 159 is effective for fiscal years beginning after November 15, 2007, the provisions of which are required to be applied prospectively.
-The Company adopted SFAS No. 159 on October 1, 2008 with no effect on its financial position, results of operations and cash flows.
+SFAS 159 is effective for fiscal years beginning after November 15, 2007, the provisions of which are required to be applied prospectively.
+The Company adopted SFAS 159 on October 1, 2008 with no effect on its financial position, results of operations and cash flows.

-In March 2008, the FASB issued SFAS No. 161, Disclosures about Derivative Instruments and Hedging Activities.
+In March 2008, the FASB issued SFAS No. 161, Disclosures about Derivative Instruments and Hedging Activities ("SFAS 161").
 The new standard is intended to improve financial reporting about derivative instruments and hedging activities by requiring enhanced disclosures to enable users of the financial statements to better understand the effects on an entity's financial position, financial performance, and cash flows.
-It is effective for financial statements issued for interim periods beginning after November 15, 2008, with early application encouraged.
-The Company currently does not believe that the adoption of this standard will have a material effect on our consolidated financial statements.
+It was effective for financial statements issued for interim periods beginning after November 15, 2008, with early application encouraged.
+The Company adopted SFAS 161 on January 1, 2009 with no effect on its financial position, results of operations and cash flows.